 The Success of HR Business Partnering

 For HR business partnering to truly work in practice, HR needs to shake off its personal lack of self-esteem.
 HR, done strategically, does add immense value to the organisation.
 This needs to be paired with the confidence to be the square peg in a round hole challenging business strategy to add that value through the scope of human resource.
-In many ways, this can only be done if the HR function is as expert in the nature of the unique business it works in, rather than the typical generalist approach.
+In many ways, this can only be done if the HR function is as an expert in the nature of the unique business it works in, rather than the typical generalist approach.

 HR business partnership, taken with a broader definition, is the future of HR.
 It steps away from the confined functions of recruitment, training etc, and instead makes these functions work for the business.
-This is so much easier when the HR function has the right tools on hand to make the day-to-day tasks fit the overall strategic aims, such as Natural HR software.